flufferyy/LEAK-BeteNoire/README.md

 ### LEAKED BETE NOIRE PROJECT
-These People never worked with Mr.Gibson, Gibson is a fraud and should be avoided
+These People never worked with Mr.Gibson, Gibson is a fraud and should be avoided, all of these things he claims to be isnt true

 GET THE SKIDDY OUTTA HERE